11 Things to Do on a Day Out in Greenwich, London

 Queen’s House

-Built in the 17th century, the Queen’s House is Inigo Jones’ architectural masterpiece.
 Recently reopened after major restoration in time to celebrate its 400th anniversary, this understated white building keeps one of the most stunning not-so-secret secrets in London.

-The famous Tulip Staircase is not only visually stunning, but it was the very first geometric self-supported spiral staircase to be built in Britain.
 Look up as soon as you walk in and you will be struck by the beauty of this perfect spiral and its ornate wrought iron railings.
 It is said to be haunted by a ‘ghost’ that was caught on camera in 1966… *shudders*

 Another fantastic room in the Queen’s House is The Great Hall, the heart of the building.
 The Great Hall is a perfectly proportioned cube with a striking marble floor with a geometrically-patterned black and white design.